WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 Article 9 – Amendments

-Proposed amendments shall be presented in writing to the membership at least 30 days prior to the annual business meeting.
-Notices shall be mailed to all members at their addresses as they appear in the membership directory.
+Proposed amendments shall be presented in writing to the membership at least 7 days prior to the annual business meeting.
+Notices shall be sent in writing to all members by any means reasonably able to achieve adequate notice to members.

 Article 1 – Procedure